dashpay/platform/packages/js-dash-sdk/docs/examples/receive-money-and-check-balance.md

 ## Listen for event on received transaction

-When a new unconfirmed transaction is received, you can receive an event, and validate the address or perform action if needed.
+When a new unconfirmed transaction is received, you can receive an event, and then validate the address or perform an action if needed.

 ```js
 // FETCHED/UNCONFIRMED_TRANSACTION event is currently disabled